hmcts/ops-runbooks/Certificates/csr.md

 ### Upload certificate to Azure

 - For this step, clone [this](https://github.com/hmcts/rdo-ssl-creation)repo locally, make sure you're on the correct branch by checking the readme.
-- Convert the .txt cert file to .p7b. `openssl crl2pkcs7 -nocrl -certfile decree-absolute.apply-divorce.service.gov.uk.crt.txt -certfile cert-chain -out decree-absolute.apply-divorce.service.gov.uk.p7b`.
+- Convert the .txt cert file to .p7b with this command: `openssl crl2pkcs7 -nocrl -certfile decree-absolute.apply-divorce.service.gov.uk.crt.txt -certfile cert-chain -out decree-absolute.apply-divorce.service.gov.uk.p7b`.
 Note that Digi2al procured original certs will need the comodoca.crt cert chain in place of cert-chain: found in the makepfx folder.
 - Then you can navigate to the Azure Portal and find the relevant certificate in the "infra-cert-prod" vault, in this example it's "decree-absolute-apply-divorce-service-gov-uk".
 Click Certificate Operation > Merge Signed Request, and then upload the .p7b file created in the previous instruction.
 After this merge show status as complete, you've successfully renewed/procured the certificate.

 ### Send a certificate to be used by a 3rd Party